alejandro-du/crudui/README.md

 There is one minor fix in this forked version:

-- Only show success notification if no CrudOperationException encountered; show error messages from CrudOperationException when relevant
+- Only show success notification if no CrudOperationException encountered

-There are two minor enhancements in this forked version:
+There are three minor enhancements in this forked version:

+- Show error messages from CrudOperationException when relevant
 - Provide ENTER shortcut for operation button on the form
 - New method on grid to add an optional Update button column

 # Basic usage